Skip to content

 Bluebeards Revenge Cut-Throat Shavette standing up and open

 The place where you really start to see the difference is in weight and feeling.
 This razor is very light.
 You almost cannot feel it in your hand if you were just judging it on the heft alone.
-The plastic handle makes it almost feel breakable at times like it is a toy.
+The plastic handle makes it almost feel breakable at times, like it is a toy.
 Though in the week I have had it, nothing like that has happened.

 The blade itself fans out, and it’s actually kind of difficult to open at first.
 That is a good thing because you want to make sure your blade is nice and secure.
 It is just as difficult to get it closed again after loading it with a blade.
 Again, that is a good thing because it means your blade is secure, but there is a small chance you might forget there is a blade there and accidentally place a finger where you shouldn’t.